Sang-Buster/Portfolio-Terminal/README.md

 Discord-Portfolio-Terminal requires the `yarn` package manager.
 You can install `yarn` [here](https://classic.yarnpkg.com/lang/en/docs/install/).

-Clone this repository to a location of your choosing
+Clone this repository to a location of your choice

 ```bash
 git clone https://github.com/Sang-Buster/Portfolio-Terminal.git && cd Portofolio-Terminal